-As Mental Health Awareness Month comes to a close, we thought we’d shed some light on a lesser known, yet prevalent, condition that co-occurs with addiction: Borderline Personality Disorder (BPD).
-BPD is a serious mental illness marked by instability in moods, behavior and relationships, according to the National Institute of Mental Health.
+As Mental Health Awareness Month comes to a close, we thought we’d shed some light on a lesser-known condition that co-occurs with addiction: borderline personality disorder (BPD).
+BPD is a serious mental illness marked by instability in moods, behavior, and relationships, according to the National Institute of Mental Health.

-The co-occurrence of borderline personality disorder and substance use disorder causes extreme emotional imbalance, increases the likelihood of poor treatment outcomes and the chance of suicide.
+The co-occurrence of borderline personality disorder and substance use disorder causes extreme emotional imbalance, increases the likelihood of poor treatment outcomes, and elevates the chance of suicide.
 Because of these things, a proper diagnosis and specialized treatment program are paramount to recovery.

 Diagnosing Borderline Personality Disorder

 There is no medical test to diagnose borderline personality disorder.
-Instead, a mental health professional must complete a comprehensive psychiatric interview, which can include a medical evaluation, a review of past medical records and speaking with not only the patient, but also their friends, family and previous doctors.
-A BPD diagnosis is not based off any one symptom.
-Instead, according to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition and the National Alliance on Mental Illness, five or more of the following symptoms indicate borderline personality disorder:
+Instead, a mental health professional must complete a comprehensive psychiatric interview, which can include a medical evaluation, a review of past medical records, and speaking with not only the patient but also their friends, family, and previous doctors.
+A BPD diagnosis is not based on any particular symptom.
+Instead, according to the Diagnostic and Statistical Manual of Mental Disorders and the National Alliance on Mental Illness, 5 or more of the following symptoms indicate borderline personality disorder:

 - Frantic efforts to avoid real or imagined abandonment

 - Unstable personal relationships that alternate between idealization—“I’m so in love!”—and devaluation—“I hate her.” (also known as “splitting”)

 - Distorted and unstable self-image, which affects moods, values, opinions, goals, and relationships

 - Impulsivity in at least 2 areas that are potentially self-damaging (such as spending, sex, substance abuse, reckless driving, and binge eating)